How Long Does Grated Cheese Last?

 You can keep grated cheese in the fridge for 3-5 days after opening, provided you keep it in an airtight container.
 The quality may begin to deteriorate after that time.
 If you can’t consume it within that time frame, it’s best to freeze it.
 However, if it is not opened, it can last beyond its expiry date for 1-2 weeks.

-To preserve grated cheese, it’s important to allow it to lose moisture.
+To preserve grated cheese, allowing it to lose moisture is important.
 This can be done by storing it in a ventilated container or spreading it on an open tray.
-Dry cheese can last indefinitely, while moist cheese wrapped in plastic or stored in a jar will develop mold in about a week.
+Dry cheese can last indefinitely, while moist cheese wrapped in plastic or stored in a jar will develop mould in about a week.

 This principle applies to all hard cheeses, such as Asiago or Cheddar.
 Remove the cheese from its plastic wrapping and store it in the refrigerator on a paper towel to extend its shelf life.
 It will dry faster than when wrapped but can last for years.
-If the cheese becomes very dry, simply wait until it dries completely and grate it.
+If the cheese becomes very dry, grate it until it dries completely.

 Conclusion